traxito/Jenkins/README.md

 # Jenkins
 A repository with Jenkins guides and notes

-* 1:Jenkins and Git: how to set up Jenkins on Linux and Git repository
+* Jenkins and Git: how to set up Jenkins on Linux and Git repository

+* Virtualenv: Test with virtualenv and Jenkins (CI/CD)